claycle/fl-publisher-pages-templates/README.md

  The assets directory contains fonts and images used by the templates.

  ## Version History
- - 1.0 Initial commit to github
+ - 1.0 Initial commit to github.
+ - 1.1 Added the Forbidden Lands Pages Template file that can be added to the Pages template browser.